Predrag Mijatović

 Predrag Mijatović (Предраг Мијатовић; born 19 January 1969) is a Montenegrin football administrator and former player who played as a striker.
-He currently serves as the Vice-President of FK Partizan.

 At club level, Mijatović played for six clubs: Budućnost, Partizan, Valencia, Real Madrid, Fiorentina and Levante.
-Internationally, he played for FR Yugoslavia at the 1998 FIFA World Cup and at the UEFA Euro 2000.
-During his career at Real Madrid he was widely considered as one of the best strikers in the world.

-Mijatović scored 28 goals in the 1995–96 La Liga season for Valencia, which prompted a move to Real Madrid, where he scored a goal in the 1998 UEFA Champions League final which ensured Madrid's first European Cup in 32 years.
+He scored 28 goals in the 1995–96 La Liga season for Valencia, which prompted a move to Real Madrid, where he scored a goal in the 1998 UEFA Champions League final which ensured Madrid's first European Cup in 32 years.
 In 1997, Mijatović was named runner-up for the Ballon d'Or, behind Ronaldo and ahead of Zinedine Zidane.

+Internationally, Mijatović played for FR Yugoslavia at the 1998 FIFA World Cup and at the UEFA Euro 2000.

-After his playing career, he served as director of football for Real Madrid from 2006 to 2009.
+After his playing career, Mijatović served as director of football for Real Madrid from 2006 to 2009.
+He also served as vice-president of Partizan from 2024 to 2026.

 Club career

 Budućnost

 From the 1987–88 season, Mijatović became a regular at Budućnost under new head coach Stanko Poklepović.
 In October 1987, he was a member of the Yugoslav youth squad which competed in and won the 1987 FIFA World Youth Championship in Chile.
 Upon his return to Budućnost, Mijatović's spot on the squad was now cemented alongside Dejan Savićević, Dragoljub Brnović and Branko Brnović, who also represented Yugoslavia in Chile.
 Mijatović made 31 league appearances and contributed four goals as Budućnost finished the season in ninth position.

 During the winter of 1989–90, Mijatović nearly signed with Hajduk Split after negotiating with Hajduk's sporting director Jurica Jerković, with even a DM50,000 pre-contract payment given to the player.
 However, Partizan club president Mirko Marjanović stepped in and convinced Mijatović to join the Belgrade-based club instead.
 In December 1989, Partizan ultimately paid a DM1 million transfer fee to Budućnost for Mijatović.
 This was at time the highest transfer within the Yugoslav league.

 In later interviews, Mijatović said a deteriorating political and security situation in Yugoslavia was a factor in his decision not to join the Croatian club Hajduk.